mootools/mootools-core/Docs/Native/Hash.md

-Hash Method: merge {#Hash:merge}
+Hash Method: combine {#Hash:combine}
 --------------------------------

-Merges this Hash with the key-value pairs of the object passed in.
+Combines this Hash with the key-value pairs of the object passed in.
 Does not allow duplicates and is case and type sensitive.

 ### Syntax:

-	myHash.merge(properties);
+	myHash.combine(properties);

 ### Arguments:

-1. properties - (*object*) The object whose items should be merged into this Hash.
+1. properties - (*object*) The object whose items should be combined into this Hash.

 ### Returns:

-* (*hash*) This Hash, merged with the new key-value pairs.
+* (*hash*) This Hash, combined with the new key-value pairs.

 ### Examples: